LONDON — EJ Manuel and Doug Marrone meet again. The quarterback benched by the head coach gets a chance at revenge across the Atlantic Ocean.

-Watching film on Monday, he realized he was playing too much off of what he saw on tape, knowing he must simply “play the game.”
+Watching film on Monday, he realized he was playing too much off of what he saw on tape, knowing he must simply "play the game."
 One play, Manuel realized he could’ve thrown a hitch route instead of going downfield to Chris Hogan.
-Another play, he missed Sammy Watkins on a backside slant when Watkins turned Pacman Jones inside out.
-It’s important to adjust on the fly.
+Another play, he missed Sammy Watkins on a backside slant when Watkins turned Pacman Jones inside-out.
+It's important to adjust on the fly.

-From Day One, Manuel has loved Greg Roman’s offense in Buffalo.
-He saw Colin Kaepernick shine under the offensive coordinator in San Francisco and believed he had a similar game, bringing Kaepernick’s name up again Thursday.
+From Day 1, Manuel has loved Greg Roman’s offense in Buffalo.
+He saw Colin Kaepernick shine under the offensive coordinator in San Francisco and believed he had a similar game, bringing Kaepernick's name up again Thursday.

 And watching the tape this week, Manuel saw the Jaguars load the box with seven, eight defenders to stop the run.
-Considering he’ll be without Watkins, Harvin and Marquise Goodwin, Manuel can expect the same treatment (and then some) on Sunday at Wembley Stadium.
+Considering he'll be without Watkins, Percy Harvin and Marquise Goodwin, Manuel can expect the same treatment (and then some) on Sunday at Wembley Stadium.

 Roman wants to see him cut it loose.

 "If you prepare with no conscience, you can play with no conscience," Roman said.
 "I feel like he's preparing that way.
 We just have to bring that to the game.
 Nobody has the right to just go out and wing it unprepared.
 You have to earn the right to go out and let it rip.
 He’s been doing that.
 It’s just like a test in grade school.”

 Accuracy remains a glaring concern — and who knows if it’s fixable.
 As legend goes, Manuel threw one pass into the hospitality tent during training camp, another ball into a cameraman’s rib cage on the sideline and, on Thursday, skidded a walkthrough dump-off into the dirt against air.